Yau Yat Tsuen

 Yau Yat Tsuen or Yau Yat Chuen (又一村 (jau6 jat1 cyun1)) is one of the very few low density upscale neighbourhoods in the central urban area of Kowloon, Hong Kong.
 It is located in North Kowloon, at the foot of Beacon Hill.
 An electoral constituency of Sham Shui Po District is also named after the neighbourhood.

 Naming

 The area's name comes from a poem by Southern Song era poet Lu You, titled Touring Shanxi Village.
-The name comes from the fourth verse in the poem (柳暗花明又一村 (liǔ àn huā míng yòu yī cūn)), which translates to Then out of the shade of the willows, came bright flowers and another village.
+The name comes from the fourth verse in the poem (柳暗花明又一村 (Láuh am fā mìhng yauh yāt chyūn)), which translates to Then out of the shade of the willows, came bright flowers and another village.
 Hence, the area's name literally translates to "another village".

 Facilities

 As a primarily residential area, there are relatively few services inside Yau Yat Tsuen.
 There is a small supermarket, a few property agents, a post office and a few other local stores.
 However a large shopping centre, Festival Walk, is on the edge of the village.
 It consists of 200 stores including a cinema and an ice-skating rink.
 The whole area of Yau Yat Tsuen is also within walking distance from the Kwun Tong line (Shek Kip Mei and Kowloon Tong) and East Rail line (Kowloon Tong) of MTR, the only mass transit railway operator of Hong Kong.